mohanaravind/Vehicle-Detection/README.md

 Additional data source had to be pre-processed to make it available for training.
 I used the below functions to help me in doing that.
 It must be noted that not the entire dataset was used.
 The total dataset was close to 5 GB.
 The time it took to do conversion was more than 2 hours on my machine.
 Here I crop the image to the region of interest and place it to a data folder based on the category of the image from csv file.
 Traffic lights and Pedestrians are considered as non-vehicles in this setup

+###### Specific data augmentation
+My model was classifying certain section of the roads as vehicles when it is not actually a road.
+It was just a cone on the side.
+It also had issues with detecting white cars when seen from a longer distance.
+Getting specific images on these and duplicating them and augmenting them helped my model learn better.

 ```python
 def save_as_sample(inp, out, xmin, ymin, xmax, ymax, label):
     # Read the file